 Even the calmest and most level-headed people suffer from stress on occasion, and it is no wonder, as we live in a stressful world.
 The cardiovascular benefits of being active in nature are clear.
 But what are the effects of walking and cycling in an area of exquisite natural beauty on our brain?

-Our most essential brain functions are instinctive, that is, they are not controlled via free will.
+Our most essential brain functions are instinctive, that is, they are not controlled by free will.
 We don’t have to think about our breathing or metabolism.
 These basic brain functions that are essential to survival are controlled by our ‘reptilian’ brain.
 Many behaviours and emotions are associated with this region of the brain, including; anger, fear, and the fight or flight response.
 It's the reptilian brain that triggers the release of hormones such as adrenaline and cortisol both of which put the body in survival mode.

 The problem is, although situations do arise where such ‘fear hormones’ are useful, the need for the body to enter into a survival mode developed out of necessity.
 There was a time when more primitive humans had to worry about shelter, food, and predators.
 In 2016, most of us don’t really have to worry about such things.
 Yet, through bills, relationships or work the stress hormones and negative side effects persist.
-It's not healthy to be sitting at home or in work with rising blood pressure, creeping anxiety and an elevated heart rate.
+While when we are feeling our worst we just want to wrap ourselves up and stay inside our cosy home, it's not healthy and being outdoors in nature can actually bring more benefits.

 Undoubtedly, technology has made our lives easier but it has also led to us pursuing ever improving levels of productivity.
 We operate within fast paced environments, spending a large proportion of our day staring at a screen of some sort.
 Stress levels and other mental disorders are increasingly reported amongst generation Y/millennials (those born between 1980 and 2000).
 This is a generation that prefers to live in urban areas and are extremely technology literate.
 Could it be these lifestyle preferences that are the causing issues?

 We all know of the physiological benefits of staying active particularly for our cardiovascular system.
 Our life expectancy increases through reducing the chance of suffering from cardiovascular disease.
 Furthermore, physical exercise helps to maintain bone density and muscle tone into old age.
 When we head out into the wilderness we begin to live in the present.
-The first thing one notices is the air quality, we begin to breathe a little deeper.
+The first thing you notice is the air quality, we begin to breathe a little deeper.
 Our senses are alive and working in tandem rather than being bombarded by stimuli in a muddled way, as they might when watching TV or surfing the internet.
 When we are in nature, sights, sounds and smells come and go serenely.
 We are aware of the temperature differential as we ascend and descend.
-We notice the changing direction of the wind and, if we are in Scotland, we feel the rain on our skin.
+We notice the changing direction of the wind on our skin.
 Of course, we are aware of these whilst walking to work in the city.
 But not to the same extent because our brains are preoccupied: how can one live in the moment when we are thinking about work?

 As well as reducing stress, being active in nature improves our attention skills and all-round cognitive function.
 Another group of researchers found to their astonishment:

 So, nature has a restorative effect on us, but how do we make sure we spend quality time in nature?
 Attempt to be aware of the tangible environment around us.
 Touch and smell trees and flowers, be humble, and forget about trivial human constructs.
 Nature is the key.
-If you have any queries about any of the trips we offer or would like to speak to one of our destination specialists about travelling in a certain country, do not hesitate to get in touch with us on email@example.com *Post updated 07/06/18